tungndtt/livesen-map/backend/README.md

 Configuration fields:

 - **mailer**: Configuration for mailer service.
 The service uses the email with credentials `mailer.email` and `mailer.password` to send activation email to user mailbox for activating account registration
-- **downloader**: Configuration for downloader service.
-The service downloads geospatial raster data from [copernicus](https://land.copernicus.vgt.vito.be/PDF/portal/Application.html) using the account with credentials `downloader.user` and `downloader.password`.
-The downloaded data is stored in the specifed data folder `downloader.data_folder`. `downloader.is_downloading` specifies whether to download the data or not
 - **storage**: Configuration for Postgresql storage
 - **recommender**: Configuration for season-fertilizer recommender service. `recommender.model_path` specifies where to load the XGBoost model for fertilizer-regression task
 - **notifier**: Configuration for Redis notifier system
 - **jwtoken**: Specifies the secret used for encoding [JWToken]()
-- **ndvi**: Specifies the data folder where the processed NDVI data is stored
+- **ndvi**: Specifies the information for Geocledian connection and the data folder where the processed NDVI data is stored
 - **app**: Specifies the server general configuration. `app.is_testing` indicates whether the server runs in test mode, i.e., no authentication required
 - **metadata**: The agricultural constant metadata. `metadata.category_folder` specifies the folder where to load the category data such as soil, soil tillage, crop, crop protection, fertilizer, etc